-Adrian Garcia made a motion to add the Speech Requirement Met Date (TE116), add Special Explanation Codes 6, 7, 8, 9, 10, LD and CP to the TE070 data element code table TC19, and remove the Texas Grant Indicator Code (TE073) from the TREx system for the 2015-2016 school year TREX Data Standards.
-Diane Borreson seconded the motion and the motion passed unanimously
+Paul Clore made a motion to accept the ITF recommendations to add the Speech Requirement Met Date (TE116) data element, add Special Explanation Codes 6, 7, 8, 9, 10, LD and CP to the TE070 data element code table TC19, and remove the Texas Grant Indicator Code (TE073) from the TREx system for the 2015-2016 school year TREX Data Standards.
+Ronnie Beard seconded the motion.